meooow25/carrot/README.md

 <a href="https://addons.mozilla.org/en-US/firefox/addon/carrot/" alt="Mozilla Addons"><img src="https://ffp4g1ylyit3jdyti1hqcvtb-wpengine.netdna-ssl.com/addons/files/2015/11/get-the-addon.png" height="48"></a>&emsp;<a href="https://chrome.google.com/webstore/detail/carrot/gakohpplicjdhhfllilcjpfildodfnnn" alt="Chrome Web Store"><img src="https://developer.chrome.com/webstore/images/ChromeWebStore_BadgeWBorder_v2_340x96.png" height="48"></a>

-A browser extension for [Codeforces](https://codeforces.com) that can
+A browser extension to enhance [Codeforces](https://codeforces.com) ranklists

-- Calculate rating changes for a contest while it is running, based on the current standings.
-- Show the final rating changes for finished contests.
+**For an active contest**
+Carrot calculates rating changes according the current standings when you open the ranklist, and displays them in a new column.
+Carrot also adds a column showing the delta required to rank up.
+The delta calculation is done in real time.

+**For a finished contest**
+Carrot displays the final deltas of each contestant in a new column and shows their rank change, if any, in an adjacent column.

+For both active and finished contests, Carrot displays a column for performance, the rating at which the delta would be zero.

 ## FAQ